rlmic/literate-economic-analysis/README.md

 ### What we will cover?
 <div align="justify">
 The curriculum lays out the importance of reproducibility ◊in the context of economic data analysis, and providing an overview of the common concepts, tools and resources.
-We assume atendees are familiar to version control, testing, and reproducible computational environments.
+We assume attendees are familiar to version control, testing, and reproducible computational environments.
 We build on these core concepts, to boost our data analysis skills integrating Jupyter Notebooks, Python and Stata.

 The curriculum is as follows: